 When you look at the numbers alone, things seem fairly bleak.
 On one hand the average number of weddings that photographers are shooting each year is going up, but the average spend on photography compared to a couple of years ago has reportedly fallen.
 So on the face of it, it seems that photographers are working more, for less money.
 The beginning of the end for the industry?

 What it’s important to remember is that the information provided is just numbers on a page.
 There’s no context and no specific information which gives a greater understanding of the figures.
-There’s no breakdown which shows average spend vs number of years of experience for example.
+There isn’t a breakdown which shows average spend vs number of years of experience for example.
 There’s no indication of the minimum fee charged, nor the maximum.
 In theory a couple of new photographers building portfolios could have responded charging only £150 per wedding, which will of course bring the average spend down.
 We don’t know how many photographers replied.
 We don’t know how many specialise in weddings and how many dabble, whilst specialising in other areas.
 In essence, there’s not actually enough information provided to make any of the results directly comparable to our own situation.

 Articles like this, sadly, and without intention I am sure, are just fuelling the fire at an already strained time in the industry.
 Enquiries tend to slow down a little in March anyway Vs the mad rush that is January and February.
 Pair this with an article that doesn’t present the most positive information and people begin to panic.
 They’re already feeling down because enquiries have slowed (as is normal) and now it’s reported that the cost of wedding photography has fallen compared to a couple of years ago.
 It’s easy to understand why people panic when presented with such a cocktail of information.